 What is Pupil Premium?

 The Pupil Premium provides additional funding on top of the main funding a school receives.
 The aim of the funding is to ensure that all children, regardless of their economic background, have the same opportunities and academic outcomes.
-Since September 2015, the premium has been worth £1,320 per pupil in receipt of Free School Meals at any point in the last six years.
+For the academic year 22/23 the pupil premium is £1,385 per pupil in receipt of Free School Meals at any point in the last six years.
 Students in care, who have been looked after by local authorities for more than six months also continue to qualify for the Pupil Premium.
-Students whose parents are in the armed services are entitled to a Service Premium of £300.
+Students whose parents are in the armed services are entitled to a Service Premium of £320.

 How many pupils at Castle School are eligible for the Pupil Premium?